ladytian/Visualization/README.md

 Realtime:

-	realtime_id_v1.py: to get the realtime data according to "id" from the path "https://192.168.16.203/webacs/api/v1/data/ClientDetails/", then the data will be written into the .csv.
+	realtime_id_v1_csv.py: to get the realtime data according to "id" from the path "https://192.168.16.203/webacs/api/v1/data/ClientDetails/", then the data will be written into the .csv.

-	realtime_id_v2.py: to get the realtime data according to "id" from the path "https://192.168.16.203/webacs/api/v2/data/ClientDetails/", then the data will be written into the .csv.
+	realtime_id_v2_csv.py: to get the realtime data according to "id" from the path "https://192.168.16.203/webacs/api/v2/data/ClientDetails/", then the data will be written into the .csv.

 	realtime_id_v2_db.py: to get the realtime data according to "id" from the path "https://192.168.16.203/webacs/api/v2/data/ClientDetails/", then the data will be saved into the MySQL.

-	realtime_id_v2_db2.py：比上一个多了一个 updateTime 字段.

 	realtime.py: 最终版